jackw/heywesty-trafficlight-panel/src/README.md

 - **Trend Display:** Show or hide the trend color to provide an additional layer of information.
 - **Sorting Options:** Sort the traffic lights based on values in ascending, descending, or series (none) order.
 - **Orientation Flexibility:** Choose between a vertical or horizontal layout for the traffic lights.
-- **Grid/Single Row Layout:** Ability to layout lights using an automatci grid or place all lights in a single row.
+- **Grid/Single Row Layout:** Ability to layout lights on a grid or in a single row.

 ## Installation